About me 🐝

 Hi there, I'm Sihong Wu 👋

-I am a postdoctoral research fellow with the Department of Earth and Atmospheric Sciences and the Department of Electrical and Computer Engineering at University of Houston.
-I obtained my PhD in Geophysics in 2021 from Peking University (PKU), China, and BS in Geophysics in 2016 from the Special Class for the Gifted Young at the University of Science and Technology in China (USTC), China.
+I obtained my BS in Geophysics in 2016 from the Special Class for the Gifted Young at the University of Science and Technology in China (USTC), China.

 My research interests include: